-Students should install the GroupMe app on mobile phones.
+Students may need to install the GroupMe app on mobile phones.
 Students can access this app in the App Store or Google Play.
 The nursing instructors may use GroupMe to create class or clinical groups for communication.
 Within the app, there is capability to communicate to a whole group or direct message privately to another in the group.
-Instructors will use the mobile number listed on the Student Information Survey to add you to groups.